 Therefore, you need to apply different cleaning methods for each of the leather upholstery.
-Under the following discussion, we will expose separate cleaning techniques before the readers to give them overall and steak information what they actually need.
+Under the following discussion, we will expose separate cleaning techniques before the readers give them overall and steak information about what they actually need.

 For the purpose, just go with the following steps and learn practical techniques to apply to your piece.

 Clean your Sofa at Home Carefully